Avalanche Top Page

 Overview

-The course cost includes two nights shared accommodation, three for a full advanced class.
+The course cost includes two nights shared accommodation.
 These classes are very intensive and include evening sessions.
 I have found it best, as well as convenient for students, if everyone stays together for the duration of the course.
 This also helps students work together as a group, which is important if group dynamics/management and human factors are to be covered effectively.

-Both levels are designed to be consistent with the current curriculum guidelines of the American Avalanche Association, which assume three day courses.
-The Basic class follows "Level I" guidelines and the Advanced class follows "Level II" guidelines.
+The curriculum is designed to be consistent with the current guidelines of the American Avalanche Association, which assume three day courses (24 instructional hours).
 Both courses are a full weekend or few days.
 Arrive well rested and don't bring the office with you!

 Materials

 There is a student handbook for each class.
-Every student receives a copy of this as part of the course, at no additional charge.
-The student handbook is constantly updated, and some items included in it are unique to the specific location of the course, other items are unique to AlpenPro.
+Every student receives a copy as part of the course, at no additional charge.
+The student handbook is constantly updated, and some items included in it are unique to the specific location of the course while other items are unique to AlpenPro.
 It is not a "finished product" which is sold to other instructors for a profit, only to be infrequently updated and quoted blindly.
 There is an accompanying Instructor handbook as well, which is used in all AlpenPro courses.
-Advanced class students also receive supplemental material such as copies of data observation and recording standards.)

 Basic Avalanche Classes (Level I)